JosephStocks/toggl-entry-annotator/README.md

 This guide details how to deploy the full-stack application to production using Fly.io for the backend, Netlify for the frontend, and Cloudflare for DNS and authentication.

 The final architecture uses Cloudflare Zero Trust to protect both the frontend and backend.
-Users log in with a configured identity provider (e.g., Google) to access the frontend.
-The frontend communicates with the backend via a Netlify proxy, which securely injects a Cloudflare Service Token to authenticate its requests to the backend API.

 ### 1. Prerequisites